 One of the artists at City of Water Day, Justin Brice Guariglia, utilized sandblasted solar-powered LED highway signs, typically used by construction workers, in his installation “We Are the Asteroid II.”
-The signs echo his messages on climate change to the passer-bys, and the messages were written by Timothy Morton, a professor at Rice University, who employs poetry, metaphors and humor to challenge the viewers to think ecologically about conversations surrounding the environment.
+The signs echo his messages on climate change to the passer-bys, and the messages were written by Timothy Morton, a professor at Rice University, who employs poetry, metaphors and humor to make viewers contemplate an ecological mindset about the environmental conversations.
 One that cycles through says, “Warning: High CO2.”
 Guariglia first showcased this concept two years ago in New York in an installation entitled Climate Signals, with various LED highways signs placed all over the five boroughs — one of our favorites said “No Icebergs Ahead.”

-Another artist, Kamau Ware, a visual storyteller, aligned himself with the ongoing racial social justice movement in the country in the work “Waves,” a composition of four flags symbolizing the connection between the Indigenous people of New York and the Africans from the Congo and Angola in the 17th century on the island of Manhattan, to illustrate his messages of resilience and highlight the disproportionate impact of COVID-19 on Black and Indigenous people.
+Another artist, Kamau Ware, a visual storyteller, aligned himself with the ongoing racial social justice movement in the country in the work “Waves.”
+Four flags symbolically connect New York’s Indigenous people to Africans from 17th-century Congo and Angola who also lived on the island of Manhattan.
+This imagery illustrates his messages of resilience and highlights the more severe consequences of the pandemic on Black and Indigenous people.

 “Waves” explore how people of color have been erased from the local history.
 Photo by Ian Douglas.

-At the southernmost Manhattan waterfront of the East River is “36.5 / A Durational Performance with the Sea,” a large-scale video installation that features nine site-specific performance and video works in locations around the world threatened by rising sea levels, from the Netherlands to Bangladesh.
-Started in 2013 by Sarah Cameron Sunde, the multi-channel videos will be projected onto outdoor walls and the Tall Ship Wavertree at South Street Seaport Museum on four nights (September 12, 17, 25 and 26) from 7 PM to 10:30 PM.
-The locations are designed to allow viewers to imagine themselves standing in the water, which Ms. Sunde did for 12 hours and 48 minutes in response to Hurricane Sandy.
-Viewers also have the option to type their responses using a typewriter to questions and prompts about resilience and climate change.
+At the southernmost Manhattan waterfront of the East River is “36.5 / A Durational Performance with the Sea,” a large-scale video installation that features nine works created in places like the Netherlands and Bangladesh where climate change is becoming a larger problem.
+Started in 2013 by Sarah Cameron Sunde, the videos will be screened on outdoor walls and the Tall Ship Wavertree at South Street Seaport Museum on four nights (September 12, 17, 25 and 26) from 7 PM to 10:30 PM.
+Viewers have access to a typewriter to type responses to climate change questions in an environment that simulates the feeling of standing in the water, which Ms. Sunde did for 12 hours and 48 minutes in the aftermath of Hurricane Sandy.

 “36.5 / A Durational Performance with the Sea” started out as a poetic response to Hurricane Sandy.
 Photo by Ian Douglas.